gasparian/follower-maze/README.md

 All these servers and listeners running in separate goroutines.

 Check the code for more info.
 You should start "unraveling" from the `follower_server.go`.

+My current solution processes 10kk events (simulator's default) in ~400 sec., which translates to the **~25k** RPS on average.
+If simulator configured to spawn 10x more concurrent users (100 --> 1000), RPS drops ~10x times respectively to **~2.5k**.
+All the application params listed in the config file `/config/follower-server.toml`.
+Seems like for the current implementation 2 CPUs is enough for GO runtime.
+But I think it could be due the poor usage of multithreading and/or some unoptimal code.

 ### How to run